jxxcarlson/github_repo_rag/README.md

 To test the integration (so far) of Elm support, tun `npx ts-node github_repo_rag/src/chunkers/elmChunker.ts <path-to-elm-file>` from the root of this repo. e.g. `npx ts-node src/chunkers/elmChunker.ts src/elm/test.elm`

+(( Please let me know if you encounter problems running the above script.
+This would mean I did get everything properly committed. ))

 ## ✨ Features

 - **Multi-language Support**: Process TypeScript, JavaScript, Python, and Elm codebases